IIP-Design/styled-block-builder/README.md

+# :warning: THIS REPO HAS BEEN ARCHIVED :warning:

+This repository contains a custom plugin for WordPress sites formerly under the america.gov domain.
+Theses sites were transitioned to another team for maintenance in October 2020.
+As such, this repository has been archived and is no longer being maintained.
+The code is preserved here as a reference.

 # Styled Block Builder

 The Styled Block Builder is a WordPress plugin that allows users to create pre-styled blocks that can be added to posts using a shortcode.
 The currently available block options are: